 [Heading inserted by No. 42 of 2002 s.
 15.]

 36B.
-Annual levy payable to FES Commissioner on land in an ESL category area
+Annual levy on land in ESL category area

 Except as otherwise provided in this Part, the levy is payable each year to the FES Commissioner on all land that is located in an ESL category area.